leanprover-community/mathlib3/docs/tactics.md

 ### norm_cast

 This tactic normalizes casts inside expressions.
-It can be tought as call to the simplifier with a specific set of lemmas to move casts upwards in the expression.
+It can be thought of as a call to the simplifier with a specific set of lemmas to move casts upwards in the expression.
 It also has special handling of numerals and a simple heuristic to simplify casts "past" binary operators.